AdVision-Group/parisdot-client/README.md

-# Legacy ParisDot Crypto Conference Website
+#  Basilisk DeFi & NFTs Website

-This is a legacy repository for the ParisDot crypto conference.
+This repository contains the code for the representative website of https://bsx.fi/.
-For the current version, refer to https://github.com/AdVision-Group/parisdot-v2-client

 ## Technologies
 - React